hcmarque/SQL-Managed-Instance-Disaster-Recovery-Architecture-Design/README.md

   <img src="Images/picture26.png" alt="drawing" width="600"/>
 </p>

-* 4.9 Add a connection now named `centralus-to-eastus2` with the followng parameters.
+* 4.9 Add a connection named `centralus-to-eastus2` with the followng parameters.
 Chose for the second virtual network gateway and select the vpn gateway available (that was just created).
 Fill all parameters and click `OK`

 <p align="center">
   <img src="Images/picture27.png" alt="drawing" width="600"/>